joergmlpts/olympus-wifi/README.md

 ### Option --set_clock, -c

-Set the camera clock to the current date and time.
+Set the camera clock to the current date, time, and time zone.

 ### Option --shoot, -S